peter-lyons-kehl/hash-injector/README.md

 directly.
 Instead, the hash value is calculated by [`core::Hash::Hasher::finish()`](https://doc.rust-lang.org/nightly/core/hash/trait.Hasher.html#tymethod.finish) method, which is NOT called by the object being hashed, but by the code that requested the hash (for example, `HashMap`).
-While that protects user types from mistakes, and it's secure by default, it does limit some special cases.
+While that protects user types from mistakes, and it is secure by default, it does limit some special cases.

 ## How to use - overview

 How?
 You choose one type (value-bearing, "primary" type, not a secondary index) whose hash is collected in the usual way (by `#[derive(core::hash::Hash)]` or by standard implementation of [`core::hash::Hash`](https://doc.rust-lang.org/nightly/core/hash/trait.Hash.html)).
 Its instances